JoJo-designs/secondhomework/README.md

 For my portfoilo website I am using a simple scrolling site.
 I made an image reponsive.
 The images in grid each will be a link to a project that is live on the internet.

-link to deployed application https://jojo-designs.github.io/secondhomework/
+link to deployed application: https://jojo-designs.github.io/secondhomework/

 Done
     Make navigation work